postplayhouse/jekyll.postplayhouse.com/industry-professionals.md

    (Please do not attach videos directly in the email.
 Use YouTube, Vimeo, etc.)

 We look forward to hearing from you!

+## Musicians

+We are still looking for a bass player and drummer for our summer 2016 season.
+Please email [tom@postplayhouse.com](mailto:tom@postplayhouse.com) with your materials.

+## Technicians

+We are still seeking a paint charge artist for our 2016 summer season.
+Please email [tom@postplayhouse.com](mailto:tom@postplayhouse.com) with your materials.